-Carl's brilliant examination of the Watchtower 2011 October 1st and November 1st in PDF format, Part 1 and Part 2, which shows the intellectual dishonesty of the Watchtower by including inaccurate information and misquotes.
+Carl's brilliant examination of the Watchtower 2011 October 1st and November 1st in PDF format, Part 1 and Part 2, shows the intellectual dishonesty of the Watchtower by including inaccurate information and misquotes.

 For a detailed critique by Doug Mason, see the following articles.

 Critique on Oct 1 2011 Watchtower.
 This is a 51 page, 7mb PDF file.

 Critique on Nov 1 2011 Watchtower - Part A. This is a 6mb PDF file.

 Critique on Nov 1 2011 Watchtower - Part B. This is a 7mb PDF file.

 Paul Grundy 2005 - 2016